Flabelatus/CircularWood_4.0_WP1/CONTRIBUTING.md

 CMD ["/bin/bash", "docker-entrypoint.sh"]
 ```

+### Database

+The database is created using SQLAlchemy.
+You can find the initiation of the database models in the ```./models/wood.py``` for the wood database
+and ```./models/tags.py``` for the created tags that relates to the wood.

+The ```./models/wood_tags.py``` is the database table for the many-to-many relationship between tags and wood elements
+in
+the database.
+As each wood can have several tags.
+And each tag can be associated with several woods from the database.

+### Schema and Data validation

+For the data validation, Marshmallow library is used to create the schemas that would be used.
+Each of the API methods check for these schemas.

 ## Testing the API

 To test the endpoints, Insomnia is used.
 Here is the download link: https://insomnia.rest/download